 I really loved reading about the "_ _ _" [here I had to omit the abbreviation of the WW2 military organization - S.] Isn't it interesting how so much evil can keep going after all those years.
 I haven't read everything on your site but I believe it's one of the best out there.
 Hope to have it all read soon, love the history part.

 Glad you enjoyed the pictures hope to send you some of my finds soon.
 I will be planning and saving for the big trip next year.

 Keep up the great website and good hunting!"

-By now it has taken me a long while to create a new code for my webpages in order to make them mobile-friendly.
-Currently I have only a few major pages remodeled, and it is going to take me a long time to reconstruct a huge load of almost 5,000 pages.
+By now it has taken me a long while to write a new code for my webpages in order to make them mobile and user friendly.
+Currently I have only a few major pages reformatted, and it is going to take me a long time to reconstruct a huge load of almost 5,000 pages.
 If you are currently visiting my website via a mobile device, please do not get irritated when a clicked link takes you from a responsive page to a static, unresponsive and scrollable page with large images.
 Please be patient while I am trying to finish a huge task.
 Thank you for your understanding!

 If for some reason you dislike my website or even hate it, at least take a look at this nice Russian lady Victoria in NYC!